2021 Charles Schwab Challenge

-For the 73rd year, the best in the game are coming to Fort Worth to play on a shot maker's course.
-Charles Schwab is proud to celebrate challengers and great competition as the tournament's new title sponsor.
+For the 75th year, the best in the game are coming to Fort Worth to play on a shot maker's course.
+Charles Schwab is proud to celebrate challengers and great competition as the tournament's title sponsor.

 Celebrating the communities of Fort Worth and Dallas

 Charles Schwab is honored to help continue the tradition of this historic tournament, the longest running event on the PGA TOUR still held at its original site.
 Our company takes pride in supporting the communities where we live and work.
 Our roots in the area date back to 1977 when we opened our first local branch in Dallas.
 Today, we employ more than 4,000 people across the state.
 Each of us are inspired by those who work hard, overcome challenges and pursue their dreams.

 Watch the '46 Schwab Power Wagon restoration process

 This year, the challenger-turned-champion will win another one-of-a-kind prize, a 1946 Schwab Power Wagon.
 Custom-built by Legacy Classic Trucks, this truck has original, striking features, like Schwab-branded brightwork and a Colonial-inspired interior.

 My name is Winslow Bent and I built a 1946 Schwab Power Wagon.

 Schwab contacted me and were interested in a vehicle from 1946 because this is the 75th anniversary of the golf tournament and we quickly identified the 1946